clu-ling/clu-phontools/docs/develop.md

 Open your browser to [localhost:8001/clu/phontools](localhost:8001/clu/phontools) to see live updates.

-!!! note
+!!! note "LaTeX math in docstrings"
-To use LaTeX-styl equations, consider we recommend using [raw strings](https://docs.python.org/3.8/reference/lexical_analysis.html) for docstrings:
+    To use LaTeX-style equations, we recommend using [raw strings](https://docs.python.org/3.8/reference/lexical_analysis.html) for docstrings:

 ```python
 r"""My docstring